goranorsander/go_libs/docs/std/utility/class_template_value_guard.md

 <go/utility/value_guard.hpp>
 ```

-The **value_guard** is a class template restore a variables original value on scope exit.
+The **value_guard** is a class template that restore an associated objects original
+value on destruction, typically on scope exit.

 It is declared as: